MARVELously Dark: the density profile evolution of dwarf halos in velocity-dependent SIDM: Simulations and Methodology

 \subsection{Halo identification and sample}

 The Amiga Halo Finder \citep[AHF;][]{AHF} was applied to Ms.Marvel DMO, Storm CDM DMO and Storm CDM+baryons to identify DM halos, subhalos, and the baryonic content within.
 AHF utilizes a spherical top-hat collapse technique to calculate each halo’s virial radius and mass.
 These simulations identify the virial radius as the radius at which the halo density is 200 times the critical density of the universe at a given redshift.
 Each halo's virial mass ($M_{200}$) is calculated as the mass contained within the virial radius.
-Resolved halos from Ms.Marvel DMO and Storm CDM DMO contain a minimum of $10^4$ DM particles, while resolved galaxies from Storm CDM+baryons contain a minimum of 14 star particles and have resolved star formation histories (SFHs) which extend past 100 Myr.
+We limit our sample of Ms.Marvel DMO and Storm CDM DMO halos to halos with a minimum of $10^4$ DM particles, enabling us to spatially resolve the inner structure of CDM down to 0.33 kpc.
+For a detailed discussion on resolution see Appendix \ref{sec:app_B} Resolved galaxies from Storm CDM+baryons contain a minimum of 14 star particles and have resolved star formation histories (SFHs) which extend past 100 Myr.
 We consider a sample of 228 halos from the Ms.Marvel DMO simulation, 235 halos from the Storm CDM DMO simulation, and 20 galaxies from the Storm CDM+baryons simulation.
 We note that the Storm CDM+baryons contains on the order of 200 resolved DM halos, however, many are completely dark and only 20 halos host galaxies with enough star particles to be considered resolved.
 The selected halos do not include satellites.